RichardsonMark/week5-pda-static-and-dynamic-testing/Static_and_Dynamic_Task_A/part_1_docs/testing_task_1.md

 # this function has an error when defining the initial value of 'total'. should be given an initial empty/0 value
-# the indentation of the lines of code needs realigned. first 4 lines needs indented one place, last line needs unindented
+# the indentation of the lines of code needs realigned. first 4 lines needs indented one place, last line will be in correct place when the others are indented
-# on the last line, need to also convert total to a string
+# on the last line, need to also convert total to a string so that can append/concatenate to the rest of the string
 def cards_total(self, cards):
   total
   for card in cards: